 - Those who are coached have a responsibility to focus on their learning journey and continuously reflect on their progress towards their clearly stated goals

 - The instructional coach has the skills to empower change, build confidence and guide their coachee to identify the specific learning needs that will support their development

-- There is no judgement or advice given so that coaches are accepted as giving support but not evaluating performance.
+- There is no judgement or advice given so that coaches are accepted as giving support and not lookinf for fault with performance.